 Intensive trapping is triggered after a single fly is caught.
 Following confirmation of the specimen, trap densities will be increased over an 81-square mile area centered on the detection.
-Within the next 24 hours, 50 Jackson and 25 McPhail traps are placed in the square mile core around each find.
-In the remaining four one-mile deep buffers, Jackson traps are placed at densities of 25, 15, 10, and 5 traps per square mile respectively, proceeding outward from the detection.
+Within the following 24 hours, 50 Jackson and 25 McPhail traps are placed in the square mile core around each find.
+Surrounding the core, in mile-wide buffer zones (four in total, with the first buffer immediately surrounding the core and the fourth being outermost), Jackson traps are placed at densities of 25, 15, 10, and 5 traps per square mile in the first, second, third, and fourth buffer, respectively.
 Traps in the core will be checked daily during the first week.
 Traps in the first buffer zone will be serviced every two days; those in the remainder of the delimitation area are checked at least once during the first week.
 All traps in the delimitation zone will be checked weekly following a week of negative trap catches.
 Intensive trapping ends after the third complete life cycle following the last fly find.
 This time period is determined by a temperature-dependent developmental model run by the Pest Detection/Emergency Projects Branch in Sacramento.